u8sand/Baka-MPlayer/etc/doc/baka-mplayer.md

 ### Sreenshots

 Screenshots can be taken through the mpv engine with the relevant actions.
 The template used in the program is directly inserted into mpv as screenshot-template; see mpv's manual for more details on valid screenshot-template.
 Specified directories are prepended to the screenshot-template passed to mpv.

-The following is in the scope of the project for the near future.
-*The screenshot mostly needed initially can be hidden by unselecting the `Always show this dialog` option; to get the dialog back one must set the `baka-mplayer/screenshotDialog` to true.*
+The screenshot mostly needed initially can be hidden by unselecting the `Always show this dialog` option; to get the dialog back one must set the `baka-mplayer/screenshotDialog` to true.

 ### Recent Files